allez-chauffe/marcel/node-packages/marcel-plugin/README.md

 mkdir frontend && cd frontend
 ```

 3. Create a node module.
-Don't forget to give a name to your module, the default will be `frontend`.
+Don't forget to give a name to the module, the default will be `frontend`.

 ```bash
 # with npm